freedomofpress/securedrop/docs/deployment/landing_page.rst

 *Landing Page*
 ==============

-SecureDrop itself runs as a Tor hidden service.
-Organizations also need to create a SecureDrop *Landing Page* that will explain how SecureDrop works, give sources instructions on how to access the Tor hidden service, and disclose the risks.
+SecureDrop itself runs as a Tor Onion Service.
+Organizations also need to create a SecureDrop *Landing Page* that will explain how SecureDrop works, give sources instructions on how to access the Tor Onion Service, and disclose the risks.
 We also recommend including a privacy policy (see our :ref:`Sample Privacy Policy`) describing what data is collected and how it will be used by your organization.